```

 Mercer retained more than audio.

 Syntec records suggest field notes, contact channels, and off-ledger operational knowledge survived the wind-down.
+One assessment still treats Mercer as an active liability, not a closed witness.

 Clue 03